mdemattos/bimm-kmp-challenge-base/README.md

 ## Future Improvements

 - Add network data source for real-time shop information
-- Implement favorites functionality with local persistence
+- Implement local persistence (using Room or SQLDelight)
-- Add shop photos and user reviews
-- Include turn-by-turn navigation integration
-- Support multiple regions beyond Nagano
+- Implement default use Shop Image to load by default on Android

 ---